oznogon/gattaibushido-public/playbooks/_playbook_template.md

 #### Now Give It Some Power!

-Once you've chosen your base weapon, pick from one of the following extra powers and add it to the weapon!
+Once you've chosen your base Frame, pick from one of the following extra powers and add it to the Daisho!

 * quality choice 1: TECH DESCRIPTION (requires a charge)
 * quality choice 2: TECH DESCRIPTION (requires a charge)